Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Conclusion

 \section{Conclusion}

-We created the first large scale corpus of website privacy policies, PrivaSeer, consisting of just over 1M documents.
-We designed a novel pipeline that was used to build the corpus, which included web crawling, language detection, document classification, duplicate removal, document cross verification, boilerplate removal, and near duplicate removal.
+We created the PrivaSeer Corpus which is the first large scale corpus of contemporary website privacy policies and consists of just over 1 million documents.
+We designed a novel pipeline to build the corpus, which included web crawling, language detection, document classification, duplicate removal, document cross verification, content extraction, and near duplicate removal.

-Topic modelling and keyphrase extraction showed the distribution of themes of privacy practices in privacy policies.
-Four out of the seven topics found in the LDA dealt with first party and third party collection of information, which suggests their abundance in privacy policies.

-The readability of privacy policies was found to be consistent with prior research and verified that privacy policies are long and difficult to comprehend and are at a college reading level.
-In addition, we found that a number of privacy policies have very similar phrasing.

-Finally, we intend to release this corpus for further research under a creative commons license and to build a search engine for discovery.
+Topic modelling showed the distribution of themes of privacy practices in policies, corresponding to the expectations of legal experts in some ways, but differing in others.
+The positive relationship between PageRank of a domain and the number of topics covered in its policy indicates that more popular domains have a slightly greater coverage of these topics.
+We hypothesize that this is because more popular domains tend to have a larger and more diverse user base prompting the privacy policies to address laws from various jurisdictions.

+Prior research on the readability based on small corpora of privacy policies had found that they were generally hard to understand for the average internet user.
+Our large scale analysis using the Flesch-Kincaid readability metric was consistent with prior findings.
+We found that on average about 14.87 years or roughly about two years of U.S. college education was required to understand a privacy policy.

+We pretrained PrivBERT a language model for the privacy domain based on RoBERTa.
+We evaluated PrivBERT on the data practice classification and the question answering tasks and achieved state of the art results.

+We believe that the PrivaSeer Corpus will help advance research techniques to automate the extraction of salient details from privacy policies.
+PrivBERT will help improve results on various tasks in the privacy domain and help build stable and reliable privacy preserving technology.
+This should benefit internet users, regulators, and researchers in many ways.